Chapter 14 : Familiar Faces

 Ron next announced the chaser tryouts and first to fly with Ginny and Katie was Dean’s sister Jamaica.
 Her chaser abilities made Dean look like a professional quidditch player, and that was saying a lot.
 Next up was Collin Creevey, who admittedly was better than his brother, but that was not saying much.

 Finally, the last student, a rather large fourth year, mounted his broom and raced up for his turn.
-Unfortunately, he dropped the quaffle nine of the ten times it was passed to him and then on his way back down to the pitch he fell off his broom before landing.
+Unfortunately, he dropped the quaffle seven of the ten times it was passed to him and then on his way back down to the pitch he fell off his broom before landing.
 Ron groaned and discussed his options with the team.

 ‘What can I do?
 We have to pick one of them, or the team will forfeit for the year and I refuse to sit back and watch Slytherin take the cup.’